kamerozdmr/PiADXL355/README.md

 # PiADXL355

-Python module for interfacing Analog Devices ADXL355 accelererometer through SPI bus with the Raspberry Pi.
+Python module for interfacing with the Analog Devices ADXL355 accelerometer through the SPI bus on the Raspberry Pi.

-All you need is Raspberry Pi 4, SD card, sensor board and some jumper wires.
+All you need is a Raspberry Pi 4, an SD card, a sensor board, and some jumper wires.

-Module uses data ready pin for accurate sampling rate.
-ODR values given in datasheet can be used as a sampling rate.
+The module uses the data-ready pin for accurate sampling rates.
+ODR values given in the datasheet can be used as the sampling rate.

-Acceleration data written to miniSEED file format with header information.
+Acceleration data is written to the miniSEED file format with header information.

-Notes:

-Maximum tested data rate is 500 SPS.

-Expect some time drift :)
+This version of the module uses internal synchronization; thus, the sampling rate is not accurate and stable.

 ----------------------------------------------------------------------------------

-Examples are tested with ADXL355Z evaluation board and Raspberry Pi 4 Model B 4gb version
+Examples are tested with the ADXL355Z evaluation board and the Raspberry Pi 4 Model B 4GB version.

 [ADXL355 Datasheet](https://www.analog.com/media/en/technical-documentation/data-sheets/adxl354_355.pdf)